Suribachi-class ammunition ship

 The Suribachi-class ammunition ships was a class of two auxiliary vessels of the United States Navy in service from 1956 to 1995.
 They were among the first specialized underway replenishment ships built after World War II.
 The Nitro-class ammunition ships are sometimes considered part of this class.
 Both ships were decommissioned in the mid-1990s and were struck from the Naval Vessel Register in 1996.
 Both vessels were discarded in the 2000s.

 Description

 The Suribachi class were the first ammunition ships specifically designed for underway replenishment for the United States Navy.
 The Suribachi class were designed by the Ship Characteristics Board as SCB 114.
 The ships had elevators installed to ease the internal handling of ammunition and explosives.
-Additionally as part of a refit in 1960s, the class had three holds converted to store missiles and were given high speed transfer systems for replenishment at sea.
+Additionally as part of a refit in 1960s under SCB 232, the class had three holds converted to store missiles and were given high speed transfer systems for replenishment at sea.